 What I skipped in Phu Quoc and why

-• There’s a zoo where you can interact with animals, and animals put on a show.
-It’s incredibly unethical and feels like a circus where animals are harshly trained to perform.
+- Vinpearl is the parent company which emcompasses Vinwonders (the theme parks) and Vinpearl Safari.
+The latter is mostly a zoo where you can interact with animals, and animals put on a show for our entertainment.
+It’s incredibly unethical and feels like a circus where animals are harshly trained to perform for our entertainment.

-• Most starfish are placed there by locals to attract tourists, which is already harmful to the starfish, as they shouldn’t be touched or taken out of the water.
-The beach itself is quite dirty and full of trash, but the worst part is the behaviour of tourists taking the starfish out for photos and leaving them to die.
+- Most starfish are placed there by locals to attract tourists, which is already harmful to the starfish, as they shouldn’t be touched or taken out of the water.
+Parts of the beach are quite dirty and full of trash, but the worst bit is the behaviour of tourists taking the starfish out for photos and inevitably harming them or even leaving them to die.

-• The fake European towns that are built for tourism.
-I’ve seen similar ghost towns in Halong Bay and I wasn’t particularly interested in visiting places like that again.
+- These are the fake European towns that are built for tourism.
+I’ve seen similar ghost towns in Ha Long Bay, and I wasn’t particularly interested in visiting unauthentic places like that again.

 FAQs